reallysaurabh/Application-task/README.md

 2. Put all your code, along with the MongoDB collection, in a GitHub repository and share the link with us.
 Also, maintain a README.md explaining your codebase and the approach you followed.

+    - db_collection
+        - tweets - in csv and json format
+        - news - in csv and json format
+        - keywords - in csv and json format

 Help links:
 https://stackoverflow.com/questions/29753618/find-most-repeated-phrase-on-huge-text
 Mongodb documentation